Summary

 }

-For this input datatype, you would provide the name of the view associated with the action to create, the email subject and message, and a list of recipients to get the email and their email addresses, and a few other items.
+For the input, you would provide the name of the view associated with the action to create, the email subject and message, and a list of recipients to get the email and their email addresses, and a few other items.
 These are listed and explained, along with other parameters, in the table below:

 ParameterTypeRequiredDefaultStabilityDescription